Subscribe Today & Receive 15% Off

 Capsules

-Capsules are a convenient and easy way to take Lion's Mane mushroom supplements.
-They are pre-measured, and there is no need for measuring or mixing.
-Capsules also have a longer shelf life than powders or extracts, and they are usually tasteless, which can be helpful for individuals who do not like the taste of Lion's mane mushrooms.
+Capsules also have a longer shelf life than powders or extracts.
+In addition, they are usually tasteless, which can be helpful for individuals who do not like the taste of Lion's mane mushrooms.

 Powder